Creating a form is something you can do yourself, as a MODX website maintainer, but Formalicious enables content-manager to also create forms.

 Before adding a field, you need to add a Step.
 You can change the text of a Step by double clicking the text of the step.
 It will allow you to change the text inline.
 Hit Enter to save the changes.

 Steps will group your from fields on the frontend and next/previous buttons will be automatically added by Formalicious for your users.
-The only thing you have to do is styling!
+The steps are also available as navigation on the frontend via

 Every step can contain fields.
 Click 'Add field' and choose a field type in the dialog window.
 This will open the "Save field" dialog.
 The title will be the label of the field, the placeholder is optional and works as a HTML5 Placeholder attribute.